Fenou97/Income-Prediction/README.md

 [1] 7132.777
 varImpPlot(rf_model)
 ```

+**Surprisingly, the random forest model performed slightly worse than the linear regression.
+This suggests that the data may not have strong nonlinearities or interactions that a random forest could exploit better than a linear model.**

 ![Random forest 1](https://github.com/user-attachments/assets/51717dca-a6ae-4967-8535-985bfac7a65e)

-Based on the two different metrics (Mean Squared Error Increase, Increase in Node Purity), the Random Forest model strongly suggest that PerformanceRating is the primary driver of predicted income expectations.
-Most of the other variables have weak or negligible predictive value.
+**Based on the two different metrics (Mean Squared Error Increase, Increase in Node Purity), the Random Forest model strongly suggest that PerformanceRating is the primary driver of predicted income expectations.
+Most of the other variables have weak or negligible predictive value.**

 ###  Build a Simplified Random Forest Model